The IHRA press room

 • Each delegation is made up of at least one governmental representative and leading subject-matter experts in the field.

 • The IHRA Presidency is held by a different Member Country every year.
-It is currently held by the United Kingdom and will be held by Israel next year.
+It is currently held by the Israel and will be held by Argentina next year.

-• Read about the IHRA’s recent initiatives in the press release covering our latest Plenary Meetings and our 2022 Annual Report.
+• Read about the IHRA’s recent initiatives in the press release covering our latest Plenary in London and our 2023 Annual Report.

 Important dates